-In other words, at Lehman Brothers, like most sophisticated global corporations, the total cash balances from all countries were moved in and out of the central corporate treasury on a daily basis.
+In other words, at Lehman Brothers, as at many sophisticated global corporations, the total cash balances from all countries were moved in and out of the central corporate treasury on a daily basis.
 Thus, the total resources of the global operation were available to the parent company at all times.
-The last sentence points out that the organization was so integrated that the lines between the assets held by different subsidiaries were blurred in the company's data management system.
+The last sentence in Professor Herring's remarks points out that the organization was so integrated that the lines between the assets held by different subsidiaries were blurred in the company's data management system.